johnnyyork13/vicewaves/ZNOTES.md

 ADD PRIVACY AND PAYMENT NOTICES ON CHECKOUT PAGE FOR PAYPAL Optimize localStorage API calls
 Figure out why there are so many re renders
+Add spinner to paypal module when loading
+Add apartment and other codes for payments

 PRODUCT TAGS
 shirt